JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 ![UI Control Key Code Completion](img/uit_control_complete.png)

-### Finding a UI Control Key in the Defaults File
-This method is based on searching the [UiDefaultsHardcodedKeys](upsource:///plugins/devkit/devkit-core/src/completion/UiDefaultsHardcodedKeys.java) file.
-Compound keys are listed in the file, and are periodically updated.

 ### Finding a UI Control Key using Laf Defaults UI
 Using the [Laf Defaults](/reference_guide/internal_actions/internal_ui_lafd.md) inspector, enter the `element` portion of the key.
 The Laf Defaults inspector will prompt with a list of UI Control keys and their default color.